nathan-fiscaletti/coattail/README.md

 $ coattail service status
 ```

-You can stop a Coattail instance by determining the PID for the service using (this is listed in the output of the `status` command above) and passing it to the following command.
+You can stop a Coattail instance by determining the PID for the service (this is listed in the output of the `status` command above) and passing it to the following command.

 ```sh
 $ coattail service stop <pid>